argrabowski/concurrency-challenges/README.md

 ## Shipping Shape-Up

 ### Overview
-The "Shipping Shape-Up" project addresses challenges faced by shipping company FedOops.
+The "Shipping Shape-Up" program addresses challenges faced by shipping company FedOops.
 With a customer-centric initiative, logistics workers in color-coded teams compete to process packages efficiently, involving customers in the delivery process.

 ### Features
 - Customer-dictated processing steps.